marafathussain/ML_book_easy/chapters/chapter1.md

 **3. Theoretical limitations discovered:**

-**Minsky and Papert's "Perceptrons" (1969)**: This influential book proved that perceptrons (simple neural networks with one layer) couldn't solve certain problems, most famously the XOR (exclusive OR) problem.
+**Minsky and Papert's "Perceptrons" (1969)**: This influential book proved that perceptrons (simple neural networks with one layer) could not solve certain problems, most famously the XOR (exclusive OR) problem.

 ```
 XOR Truth Table: